-Marion Jay is a Senior Project Manager at adelphi.
+Marion Jay is a Senior Manager Biodiversity at adelphi.
 Over the past ten years, she has been leading European and German projects about the use of land and resources, as well as nature conservation policy.
 She further carries out projects targeting ecosystem services with a particular focus on urban green infrastructure.
 At the core of her work are the analysis of conflicting interests and the development and implementation of dialogue processes, which serve to raise awareness for nature conservation and facilitate knowledge exchanges between different actors.

 Marion is highly experienced in the planning and management of projects for public sector clients.
 At adelphi, she is primarily tasked with working with the DG Environment of the European Commission, and the German Federal Agency for Nature Conservation (BfN).
 Research and consulting are amongst her core competencies, alongside the moderating/leading of discussion processes and the development of user-oriented solutions and practical guidelines.
 She has comprehensive expertise in qualitative methods of empirical social sciences, as well as the development and application of different dialogue formats in order to facilitate knowledge and opinion exchanges between civil society, academia, practitioners and policy makers.
 Marion Jay is highly experienced in cooperating with actors from management and academic, as well as practitioners, on a municipal and regional level.